-- 1. Factors provided by the data providers (i.e. energy supplier); - 2.
+- Factors provided by the data providers (i.e. energy supplier) including Power Purchase Agreements (PPAs); - 2.
 Factors provided by the local public environmental authorities. - 3.
 For electricity, factors provided by the International Energy Agency (IEA).
 If the factor specific to the country is not available, a regional factor can be used. - 4.
 For travel, factors provided by the transportation services suppliers or from published sources of the countries where the kilometres are travelled. - Factors provided by Department of Environment, Food and Rural Affairs (DEFRA) are used if none of the above sources are available.